Deffo0/Topology-API/README.md

 + Choose java for this task as it provides an excellent environment for applying OOP concepts on it.
 In addition to, it supports a package called `Jackson` which has a great methods and classes to deal with JSON files
 + Assume that the netlist for nmos type must have drain, gate and source.
-+ Assume thar the netlist for resistor type must have t1 and t2.
++ Assume that the netlist for resistor type must have t1 and t2.
 + Let all devices implement `Device` interface to keep the consistency of the devices and make it flexible for any future additions
 + Change the data structure of the JSON Object from `HashMap` to `LinkedHashMap` to preserve the order of the entries in the output JSON file
 ---